 WordPress Design Themes are NOT created equal!

-As you learn how to rebuild a WordPress website, be aware that “Free” themes often have little or no provenance, and no comeback.
-There’s no assurances of adherence to HTML or CSS standards, or compliance with best practice in coding for security.
+As you learn how to rebuild a WordPress website, be aware that “Free” themes often have little or no provenance and no comeback.
+There are no assurances of adherence to HTML or CSS standards or compliance with best practices in coding for security.
 Some themes from dubious sources can even come bundled with your very own malware already built in!

 Page Speed & Core Web Vitals

 Page load speed and UX (user experience) should be mission-critical factors in your choice!
 Not least because Google now says all of that is going to be baked into ranking algorithms from mid-June 2021.